gititub/NER-NEN-RE-TOOLKIT/README.md

 - Gene Normalization to gene ID (one by one, only a gene name or gene + specie)
 - Gene ID → Gene Name (one or more, comma separated)
 - Rs id → Gene Info (one or more, comma separated)
-- PubMed ID to PMC ID (one or more, comma separated, or upload CSV/TSV/TXT file with tab separated IDs).
+- PubMed ID to PMC ID (one or more, comma separated, or upload CSV/TSV/TXT file with tab separated IDs)*
-- PMC ID to PubMed ID (one or more, comma separated, or upload CSV/TSV/TXT file with tab separated IDs).
+- PMC ID to PubMed ID (one or more, comma separated, or upload CSV/TSV/TXT file with tab separated IDs)*

+  (*) It is not necessary a column name and there can be more than one column, it just will read the first column.

 2. Download results